ncatlab/nlab-content/pages/8/7/2/1/1278/content.md

 $V = E^\bullet(pt)\otimes \mathbb{R}$

-is the graded non-torsion cohomology of $E$ on the point.
-So now all the gradings above denote total grading.
+is the graded non-torsion cohomology of $E$ on the point (so now all the gradings above denote total grading)

 and such that there is a transformation